 Cost: The size, materials, configuration, etc. of the safe room to be built, ranging from a few thousand dollars to tens of thousands of dollars

 A safe room is a refuge that can be either stand-alone or built into a building that is strong enough to withstand any catastrophic event.
-The type of security event you want to avoid (such as weather events, terrorist incidents), the number of people you use will determine the size of the safe room.
+The type of security event you want to avoid (such as weather events, or terrorist incidents), and the number of people you use will determine the size of the safe room.

 “A safe room is insurance against problems such as theft or natural disasters.”
 “Also known as the panic room, it is just a reinforced room that provides a safe haven.”